 For years, Wells Fargo workers at the Committee for Better Banks have been sounding the alarm over the bank's predatory business model and unreasonable sales goals, which force workers to cheat customers in order to keep their jobs.
-This pushed workers to open more than two million fraudulent accounts.
-But committing “two million felonies” is just the tip of the iceberg.
+This pushed workers to open more than 3.5 million fraudulent accounts.
+But that is just the tip of the iceberg.
 Wells Fargo has been preying on communities across America for years, especially communities of color.
-Whether it's engaging in discriminatory lending, profiting from private prisons and immigrant detention centers, funding payday lenders, financing the Dakota Access Pipeline, supporting police foundations, or selling predatory municipal finance deals to our cities, states, and school districts, Wells Fargo's business is built on stripping wealth from our communities.
+Whether it's engaging in discriminatory lending, profiting from private prisons and immigrant detention centers, financing the gun industry, funding payday lenders, financing the Dakota Access Pipeline, supporting police foundations, trapping customers with its abusive car insurance and mortgage practices, or selling predatory municipal finance deals to our cities, states, and school districts, Wells Fargo's business is built on stripping wealth from our communities.
 We're fighting back.

 ACRE Condemns Wells Fargo’s Most Recent Attempt to Avoid Accountability with Forced Arbitration